DrHenchman/the-end-disabler/README.md

 ## Features

-* Automatically detect a player which enters the end and kill them
+* Automatically detect a player which enters the end and teleport them back to there spawn point
-* Before killing them, switch on the keepInventory gamerule
-* After killing them, switch keepInventory gamerule back to what it was
-* Reset the advancement so the process is repeatable

 ## How to install